Become a Social Worker: Education and Licensure Requirements

 4. Complete Field Placement or Supervised Experience Requirements

 The Association of Social Work Boards (ASWB) exam tests your knowledge of social work practice.
-You must pass your ASWB exam before you apply for licensure in any state.
+You must pass your ASWB exam before receiving state licensure.
 The exams for each level require knowledge in some of the same areas, such as human development, diversity, and behavior in the environment.
 The percentage of the exam dedicated to each area varies by license.
+Learn more about what each ASWB exam focuses on below.

 • Bachelor’s Exam: Concepts of abuse and neglect, assessment, human development, diversity, and the behavior in the environment; professional relationships, values, and ethics; and interventions with clients and client systems